4004. Is there a cycle?

 Algorithm analysis

-· used[v] = 1 – vertex v is gray, we entered vertex v but yet did not proces all its sons;
+· used[v] = 1 vertex v is gray, meaning it has been entered but its sons have not yet been fully processed;

-· used[v] = 2 – vertex v is black, it and all its sons are processed.
+· used[v] = 2 vertex v is black, meaning both it and all its sons have been fully processed.

 Example

-Declare an adjacency matrix g and an array of colors used.
+Declare the adjacency matrix g and the array used to store the states of the vertices.

 #define MAX 51